shiyawang/stanfordberkeley/index.md

 ### Agenda 2018

 The 2018 Stanford-Berkeley Conference is held at Stanford GSB on Saturday, Feb 3.
-The schedule of the conference can be found [here](stanford_berkeley_2018_agenda.pdf).
+The agenda can be found [here](stanford_berkeley_2018_agenda.pdf).

 ### Contact